Pylons/pyramid/docs/narr/configuration.rst

    required to cede a greater portion of control to code he has not
    authored: code that resides in the framework itself.
 You needn't use a framework at all to create a web application using Python.
-A rich set of libraries exists for the platform which you can snap together to effectively create your own framework.
-In practice, however, using an existing framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities and assumptions that fit your application requirements.  :mod:`repoze.bfg` is a framework that fits a large set of assumptions in the domain of web application construction.
+A rich set of libraries already exists for the platform.
+In practice, however, using an existing framework to create an application is often more practical than rolling your own via a set of libraries if the framework provides a set of facilities and assumptions that fit your application requirements.

 As a framework, the primary job of :mod:`repoze.bfg` is to make it easier for a developer to create an arbitrary web application.
 Each